jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 Like all cells, a neuron is surrounded by a thin membrane.
 This membrane is a lipid bilayer that insulates the conductive saline solution within the neuron from the extracellular medium.
-Electrically, the two conductors separated by an insulator act as a capacitor.
+Electrically, the two conductive solutions separated by an insulator act as a capacitor.

 Another function of this membrane is to control what goes in and out of this cell (e.g., ions such as Na\ :math:`^+`).
 The membrane is usually